Please Note: We may receive commissions on purchases made from our chosen links.

 One of the things I have learned is that what works well on Facebook does not always work well on Pinterest.
 And what works well on Pinterest does not work well on Twitter.
 You get the idea.

 When you are creating your Christian pictures to share, you need to use the right size to get the maximum effect.
 Here is an image I created just for you so that you can know what size works best.

 You can check with your presentation software company to find out the exact dimensions for your worship images.
 Or you can use PowerPoint and tweak the sizes for it.

 The sizes for Facebook and Twitter are taken from their websites.
 Facebook and Twitter will resize or crop your pictures to fit.
 That makes your photographs not always look as you intended on their feeds.
 The Pinterest size is based on research of what size gets the most clicks and interaction.
 Pinterest allows you to post any size picture, but this size is what experts say work best.

 Step 2 – Choose The Right Background Image For Your Picture

 When I first started out blogging, I didn’t know what I know now.
 I just did a Google image search or a Bing image search and found a picture I wanted to use.
 I didn’t know about the different types of use licenses out there and the risk I was taking by doing this.
 I absolutely do not recommend that you do this!

-Instead there are places where you can get free stock photos.
-Use the pictures you can find on these places.
+Instead, there are places where you can get free stock photos.
+Use the pictures you can find in these places.
 Here is a list of the ones that I use at times.